bobbielf2/ZetaTrap3D/README.md

 ### Note on MATLAB version

 - If you are using a MATLAB version before R2017b, please rename the `Vecnorm.m` function to lower case `vecnorm.m` to use this code.
-- In case you would like to use the Epstein zeta function `epstein_zeta(s,...)` with a complex `s` (which is not needed for the purpose of quadrature correction), the `igamma` function from the Symbolic Math Toolbox is required.
+- In case you would like to feed a complex `s` into the Epstein zeta function `epstein_zeta(s,...)` or the custom upper incomplete gamma function `incgamma(s,x)` (which is not needed for the purpose of quadrature correction), the `igamma` function from the Symbolic Math Toolbox is required (which is slow).

 ### Example